HACKE-RC/webdork/README.md

 - [aks1337](https://github.com/aksl337) for pull request.
 - [Akash Chhabra](https://github.com/hackingguy) for pull request.

-**If you like my work consider contacting me on Twitter @coder_rc for donation related information.**
+**If you like my work consider contacting me on Twitter @rcx86 for donation related information.**

 ## Demonstrative Video: